codeclimate/platform/SPEC.md

 * The root filesystem (`/`) is mounted read-only.
 A `/tmp` volume is mounted read-write for temporary file storage during the engine run.
 * Engines run with no network access (`--net=none` in Docker).
 They must not rely on making any external network calls.
 * Engines run with the minimal set of Linux capabilities (`--cap-drop all` in Docker)
-* Engines are always ran as a user `app` with UID and GID of 9000, and never `root`.
+* Engines are always run as a user `app` with UID and GID of 9000, and never `root`.

 [null]: http://en.wikipedia.org/wiki/Null_character